 Headaches are hardly uncommon.
 As many as 80 percent of migraine sufferers' symptoms are triggered by red wines.

 Tannins are flavenoids that add a bitter flavor to red wine and also prevent oxidation as wine ages.
 They're found in grape skins, stems and seeds, and sometimes they leach into wine from oak storage barrels.
-Ingesting tannins increases the amount of feel-good chemical serotonin in the blood.
-High serotonin levels are known to cause headaches.
+Tannins increase the amount of the feel-good chemical serotonin in the blood, but it also can induce headaches.

 Histamines, which come from grape skins, are strongly indicted in red wine headaches.
 They're part of a family of known migraine triggers called amines, which include common migraine culprits, such as cheese, chocolate and cured meat.
 Histamines also form during the beer-making process.
 Dark beers, such as porters, are often rich in the compound.

 People who react to the histamine in alcohol may also have low levels of an intestinal enzyme called diamine oxidase, which normally processes histamine without causing symptoms.
 Insufficient quantity of this enzyme causes people to experience strong headaches, a runny nose or flushing—symptoms similar to a seasonal allergy.
 In fact, if you have seasonal allergies, the histamines in alcohol might make them worse.